-What is the kernel of an OS?
+What is the kernel of an OS

 Every operating system- whether it is Windows, Mac, Linux, or Android, has a core program called a Kernel which acts as the ‘boss’ for the whole system.
 It is the heart of the OS!
 The Kernel is nothing but a computer program which controls everything else.
 Anything that happens on the computer goes through it.

-Is Linux a kernel or an operating system?
+Is Linux a kernel or OS

 Linux in its nature is not an operating system; it is a kernel.
 Kernel is a part of an operating system—the most crucial part.
 However, kernel alone will not make any OS work; there must be some softwares and other related things working together with kernel.

-Is kernel a software or hardware?
+Is kernel a software

-Why is it called kernel?
+Why is it called kernel

 It is called the kernel as it is the central part of the OS.
 It provides the means of communicating software to hardware.
 For example: it provides the functionality for system calls including, writing to memory, disk.

-What code is Linux written in?
+What code is Linux written in

 C programming language

-Which Linux OS is best?
+Which Linux OS is best

 - Elementary OS.
 Probably the best looking distro in the world.